Rudviq/RUDdle_React/README.md

 **Color Codes**:
 - Green: Letter present in the correct position in the secret word.
+- Blue: Letter present in the correct position and occurs more than one time in the secret word.
 - Yellow: Letter present in the secret word but in a different position.
 - Grey: Letter not present in the secret word.